villekol/tau-latex-dissertation-template/README.md

 * `biblatex`, `glossaries`
 * `accsupp`, `axessibility`, `pdfcomment`

+You can find the template in [Overleaf](https://www.overleaf.com/read/vsvnkgcfgxmz) as well.
+This is, however, the development version and more likely to be unstable or even broken!

 ## Bugs and improvements

-Please use the Issues dialogue above if you have found something in the template that needs fixing, or if you have a suggestion for improvement.
-Do NOT, however, ask for usage instructions there, but rather contact the maintainer directly.
-See `taudissertation.cls` for more information.
+Please use the **Issues** dialogue above if you have found something in the template that needs fixing, or if you have a suggestion for improvement.
+If you instead have something to ask about the template (clarifications on how to use it, how to accomplish something, etc.), please post your question to **Discussions**.
+Be sure to use the Q&A category.

 All feedback (preferably in English, Finnish works too) is most welcome!